-- 1. Phase 1 (£26.4m): a first university building in Peterborough city centre and procurement of an Academic Delivery Partner to make a practical reality of the new higher education provision from September 2022 with capacity for around 3,000 students (fully funded and starts on site in Q4 2020). - 2.
+- 1. Phase 1 (£26.4m): a first university building in Peterborough city centre and procurement of an Academic Delivery Partner to make a practical reality of the new higher education provision from September 2022 with capacity for around 4,000 students (fully funded and starts on site in Q4 2020). - 2.
 Phase 2 (£12m): R&D, innovation and incubator expansion, which can proceed independently of phase 3 (the subject of a separate CSR Representation).
 This will centre on Advanced Manufacturing and Materials Research for educational research and development. - 3.
-Phase 3 (£42m): growth from 2025 up to around 8,500 students on roll by 2029/2030.
-It comprises two further teaching focussed buildings, opening in 2025 and 2028, with an associated student union building to open in 2025 (the subject of this CSR Representation).
+Phase 3 (£42m): growth from 2025 up to around 6,500 students on roll by 2030/20331.
+It comprises two further teaching focussed buildings, opening in 2025 and 2028, with an associated student union building and infrastructure works to open in 2025 (the subject of this CSR Representation).